June 28, 1915 (Norwalk, CT) – August 20, 2005 (Bridgeport, CT); 90 years old

 PFC JAMES BODNER WOUNDED IN GUAM RAID

 Private First Class James Bodner, USMC, son of Mrs. James Bodner of 35 Summit Avenue, who was with the 4th Marine Raiders in the South Pacific, was wounded in action on July 21 in the last raid on Guam and has been awarded the Purple Heart.
 PFC Bodner, who was also in the battle of Emirau, is now in a hospital in New Caledonia.
-He enlisted in the Marine Corps on August 30, 1942, trained at Parris Island, North Carolina, and New River, South Carolina, and wen overseas in December of 1942.
-Previous to entering the service he was employed at Machlett Laboratories in Springdale.
+He enlisted in the Marine Corps on August 30, 1942, trained at Parris Island, North Carolina, and New River, South Carolina, and went overseas in December of 1942.
+Previous to entering the service, he was employed at Machlett Laboratories in Springdale.
 He was a well-known athlete, playing with the Laurels and the Eagles.

 END